 The most prominent crafts are commonly found in the craft centre of Bomdila.
 Among the major crafts, the dragon carpets, thanka wall hangings and a number of paintings are mainly attractive in Bomdila Monastery.
 These reflect the craftsmanship that represents the skill of the local artists.

 Festivals of Bomdila Monastery

-Bomdila monastery, celebrates a number of festivals.
-Losar is a major festival which is celebrated during the New Year according to the Monpa calendar.
+Bomdila monastery celebrates a number of festivals.
+Losar is a major festival, which is celebrated during the New Year according to the Monpa calendar.
 This festival continues for 15 days, during which prayers are offered and colourful flags are hoisted.
 Saka Dawa is another festival which is celebrated during the fourth month of the lunar calendar.
 This marks the day of the Buddha's enlightenment.
 Torgya is another major occasion which is celebrated in the third day of the eleventh month, according to the lunar calendar.
 This is celebrated to rejoice the victory of good over the evil.
-Another major festival is Dukpa Tse-Shi which is observed in the 6th month of the lunar calendar.
-This is celebrated to honour the first sermon delivered by the Buddha.
-While there is the Lhabab Duechen festival which is celebrated to mark the reincarnation of the Buddha in his Shakyamuni forms; this is celebrated on the ninth month of the lunar calendar.
+Another major festival is Dukpa Tse-Shi which is observed in the sixth month of the lunar calendar.
+This is celebrated to honour the first sermon delivered by Lord Buddha.
+There is the Lhabab Duechen festival as well, which is celebrated to mark the reincarnation of the Buddha in his Shakyamuni form; this is celebrated on the ninth month of the lunar calendar.

 Other Attractions near Bomdila Monastery

 Near Bomdila Monastery, there is Tipi Orchid Research Center that is situated at the bank of Bhareli River.
 Tipi Orchid Research Center is one of the largest Orchid centers of Asia, which has at least 500 species of Orchids.
 Along with this, Bhalukpong is another important tourist spot which is also closely located near Bomdila Monastery.